News – Page 11 – Los Cabos Tennis Open

 IT´S IMPORTANT TO READ THIS DOCUMENT IN DETAIL BEFORE STARTING THE ACCREDITATION PROCESS.

-The accreditation for national and international media must be done through the website from June 19th, 2023 until July 17th, 2023.
-It´s important to mention that under no circumstances will media applications be received after the closing date.
+The accreditation for national and international media must be done through the website (www.loscabostennisopen.com) from June 2nd, 2025 until June 30th, 2025.
+It's important to mention that under no circunstances will media applications be received after the closing date.

 GENERAL REQUIREMENTS FOR ACCREDITATION